 - a.
-Prepare and update annually an investment plan that will contain the Investment Committee's policies, asset allocation strategies, risk-based fund objectives, and appropriate investment management structures.
-The Plan will be presented and discussed with the Board annually. - b.
-Prepare, execute and maintain the Investment Policy Statement.
-Prudently diversify the portfolio to reflect a specific risk/return profile.
-Interpret investment policy statements for the Foundation.
-Set performance goals for the portfolio. - c.
-Plan scenarios for unforeseen situations affecting invested assets. - d.
-Supervise the overall implementation of the Idaho State University Foundation's investment policies by the Idaho State University Foundation's staff and outside advisors.
-Provide for the control and accounting of all investment-related expenses.
-Consult prudent experts (e.g. experienced investment managers subjected to the due diligence process) for investment decisions. - e.
-Manage the investment process through: - i.
-Periodic review of all investment policies for the Foundation's assets; - ii.
-Periodic review and discussion regarding the allocation of investment assets among all asset allocation categories; - iii.
-Periodic review of the performance of the Foundation's assets; - iv.
-Periodic review of the policies regarding endowment management, including but not limited to, the administrative service charges and the spending policy - f.
-Monitor and evaluate the investment performance of the Idaho State University Foundation's funds.
-Monitor the activities of all investment-related service vendors.

-- g.
-Conduct a formal evaluation of the OCIO each investment cycle; at a minimum a formal review should begin at 8 years. - h.
-Follow closely the capital markets and their development. - i.
-With the assistance of investment advisors become familiar with new regulations and judicial interpretation of investment-related rules.
-Be familiar with the standards, laws and trust provisions that impact the investment process of the investment portfolios.
-Comply with all applicable fiduciary, prudence and due diligence standards that experienced investment professional would utilize as well as applicable laws, rules and regulations that may impact the Foundation's investments. - j.
+Prepare and update an investment plan that contains the Committee's policies, fund objectives and performance targets, asset allocation strategies, and investment management structures.
+The Plan will be presented and discussed with the Board annually. - Prepare, execute and maintain the Investment Policy Statement (IPS).
+Monitor policy compliance, at least quarterly, and review/revise the IPS at least annually. - c.
+Plan scenarios for unforeseen situations affecting investments. - d.
+In collaboration with the Finance Committee, oversee the accounting treatment of investment-related expenses. - e.
+Monitor the activities of investment-related service providers including the Outsourced Chief Investment Officer (OCIO). - f.
+Monitor & evaluate the Foundation's investment performance, including the capital market developments. - g.
+With the assistance of investment advisors, monitor new regulations and judicial interpretation of investment-related rules.
+Comply with all applicable fiduciary, prudence and due diligence standards that experienced investment professionals would utilize as well as applicable laws, rules and regulations that may impact the Foundation's investments. - h.
 Consider all morally responsible investment concerns.
-Avoid conflicts of interest and prohibited transactions. - k.
-Report on the Idaho State University Foundation investment matters to the Board at each Board meeting - I. Grant exceptions as permitted in these policies and recommend changes in approved policy, guidelines, and objectives as needed - m.
+Avoid conflicts of interest and prohibited transactions. - i.
+Report on relevant investment matters to the Executive Committee, and to the Board at each respective meeting - j.
+Grant exceptions as permitted in these policies and recommend changes in approved policy, guidelines, and objectives as necessary. - k.
 Execute such other duties as may be delegated by the Board